leo-guinan/loveops-policies/README.md

 - State is always derived from events, never stored
 - Engines can be run independently or via workflows
 - The system is designed to be horizontally scalable (each engine instance is independent)

+## Release Process

+This package uses [Changesets](https://github.com/changesets/changesets) for version management.
+See [RELEASE.md](./RELEASE.md) for detailed release instructions.

+### Quick Release Guide

+1. Make your changes
+2. Create a changeset: `pnpm changeset`
+3. Commit and push
+4. Merge PR to `main`
+5. Release happens automatically via GitHub Actions

+For more details, see [RELEASE.md](./RELEASE.md).